timescale/docs/self-hosted/multinode-timescaledb/multinode-ha.md

 fail-over, native replication requires an external entity to orchestrate fail-over, chunk re-replication, and data node management.
-This orchestration is _not_ provided by default in TimescaleDB and therefore needs to be implemented separately.
+This orchestration is _not_ provided by default in Timescale and therefore needs to be implemented separately.
 The sections below describe how to enable native replication and the steps involved to implement high availability in case of node failures.